 If you want to know the full environmental impact of a product, you have to look at the whole path it takes.
 The ‘life cycle’, say, from raw material, production, distribution, consumption to waste disposal.

 In order to know the ecological impact of this cycle, we use the results of the life cycle analyses in the Agribalyse database.
 They are calculated on the basis of the PEF (Product Environmental Footprint) method and take various factors into account.

 - Resource depletion

-The calculation method of the Eco-Score is a solid method which originated in France.
+The calculation method of the Eco-score is a solid method which originated in France.
 As it is very complex to make a life cycle assessment of a product, the French methodology uses average values for the same product category.
-These can be found in the “Agribalyse” database.
+They can be found in the “Agribalyse” database.